In principle, if you buy a bike or e-bike for business (eg if you're a cycle courier) rather than to travel to work then this is a business cost.

 - You can claim a fixed rate per mile.
 In the Self-Employed Mileage tab in untied lite, just enter the number of miles and untied will calculate the right rate.
 Or use untied Pro's automatic journey logging function, or add a total at the end of the year

 Got an e-bike?
-See the related article.
+See the related article as well.